 “You give yourself permission to be imperfect,” Patel says, “but you don’t give poor people the same right, so if they don’t come up with a fantastic solution [to improve their lives] they’re perceived as stupid.”

 She highlights the double standards of a system that pours huge sums into meeting the taste and expectations of rich consumers, but that is unable to understand what the poor need and want.
 “When poor people make choices,” she explains, “they have to be very careful, because if they get it wrong, they have no fallback.
 So if you come to them with a brand new idea that they are completely unfamiliar with, that just won’t work.”

 Clean cookstoves are one example: NGOs regularly distribute energy efficient models that recipients quickly abandon for old ones.
 Generally, the reason is that they don’t work in the first place, for example because they require expensive pellet when coal is cheaper and still widely available.
 When designing new models, Patel asks, “why don’t you talk to women in different cultures and ask them to cook on those stoves, and tell us what works and what doesn’t?”

 Patel calls this idea ‘precedent setting’: “If you do something that is new and unprecedented, you first need understanding of what people want, and only then do you design and construct it.
 We’ve done this for housing, for sanitation, for water points.”
 SPARC members are then able to present their evidence-based designs to the administration, showing what people really want and are more likely to use.

-In this video John de Boer, Managing Director of the The SecDev Group, it needs out-of-the-box thinking to respond to urgent climate risks affecting poor communities in cities.
+In this video, John de Boer, Managing Director of the The SecDev Group, explains the need for out-of-the-box thinking to respond to urgent climate risks affecting poor communities in cities.

 The need for better products and policies for those who live informally in cities is part of a larger problem: informality entails disenfranchisement.
 Not only are poor people not listened to, they often have no documents, no legal identity, and ultimately no rights in the eyes of the law.